 In India, at the time of the outbreak of the pandemic, the IRDA had issued a circular directing all insurance providers to design an insurance plan that offers coverage to people affected with coronavirus.
 Working on the directives of IRDA, all leading insurance providers have come up with a COVID-specific plan for coronavirus treatment.
 However, many now face the dilemma of whether to purchase a health insurance plan or a COVID-specific plan for coronavirus treatment.
 Read on to find the answer to this important dilemma.

-The Insurance Regulatory and Development Authority of India (IRDA) has issued a mandate, suggesting all insurance providers offer insurance cover to individuals and families affected by the novel coronavirus.
+The Insurance Regulatory and Development Authority of India (IRDA) has issued a mandate, suggesting all health insurance providers offer insurance cover to individuals and families affected by the novel coronavirus.
 This mandate was obligatory on all general and health insurance providers irrespective of the type of insurance plan the customers own.

 So, if any insured has an existing health insurance plan then they will be covered for covid-19 expenses subject to the following: